-First-time home buyers in Shoreline are almost always at a disadvantage.
+First-time home buyers in Seattle are almost always at a disadvantage.
 They are doing something they’ve never done before, and, having no experience with home buying, often wind up making big and costly mistakes.
 Experienced buyers, however, have been through it all before and know what to be aware of and what to look out for.
 But we’d like to save you the rough blows and unexpected expenses that are part of the school of experience and hard knocks.
-So here are 6 things experienced buyers know that first-time home buyers in Shoreline may be unaware of.
+So here are 6 things experienced buyers know that first-time home buyers in Seattle may be unaware of.

 1. Shop for a Lender

-First-time home buyers in Shoreline are often so excited about buying their first home that they don’t do due diligence with respect to lenders.
+First-time home buyers in Seattle are often so excited about buying their first home that they don’t do due diligence with respect to lenders.
 They often go with the first lender who offers financing.
 But that’s a mistake.

 First-time home buyers (or any buyer, really) should talk to more than one lender and shop for the best deal for their particular needs.
 Finding the right mortgage is almost as important as finding the right home.
-So first-time buyers in Shoreline should carefully consider these factors:
+So first-time buyers in Seattle should carefully consider these factors:

 - Interest rates